schulter/EMOGI/README.md

 * ...

 ## Computing Contributions for Genes of Interest
-A trained EMOGI model can be interrogated in a gene-wise fashion to find out why To compute the feature and interaction partner contributions for a gene of interest, use:
+A trained EMOGI model can be interrogated in a gene-wise fashion to find out why the algorithm considered a gene a cancer gene or not.
+To compute the feature and interaction partner contributions for a gene of interest, use:
 ```
 python lrp.py -m <path-to-model-directory> -g <hugo-symbol1> <hugo-symbol2> -b True/False